alan-turing-institute/data-safe-haven/docs/design/security_decisions/index.md

 : How access to sensitive data is controlled in the Data Safe Haven.

 [Data transfer](data_transfer.md)
-: How sensitive data is transfered into and out of the Data Safe Haven.
+: How sensitive data is transferred into and out of the Data Safe Haven.

 [Security claims](security_claims.md)
 : Claims that we make about the security of the Data Safe Haven.